184.108.40.206 Negotiability in Authoritarian Systems

 Whilst an authoritarian government will wish to maintain central control of many aspects of governance, there can be a subsidiarity of decision-making to give local control of matters which do not threaten national unity – and that might allow for local, and even regional, elections.
 When deciding what can be delegated, the considerations for authoritarian governments are similar to those that apply to local and regional government in democracies – as discussed later (6.6.2).

-Consultation can be permitted, to enable specific issues to be negotiable.
+Consultation in an authoritarian system can enable specific issues to be negotiable.
 A report on China’s new intelligentsia, for example, referred to experiments in “making public consultations, expert meetings and surveys a central part of decision-making”.
 If this were to be regularly adopted, it might offer a template for authoritarian governments to become more responsive.

-This is a current page, from the Patterns of Power Edition 3a book, © PatternsofPower.org, 2020.
-An archived copy of it is held at https://www.patternsofpower.org/edition03/6318.htm
+This page is intended to form part of Edition 4 of the Patterns of Power series of books.
+An archived copy of it is held at https://www.patternsofpower.org/edition04/6318.htm